Gracilaria parvispora: Natural distribution

 Gracilaria parvispora is endemic to Hawaii, with localized distribution around the islands of Oahu and Molokai.
 It can be found in Kāneʻohe Bay, Ke’ehi Lagoon, One’ula Beach, and ‘Ewa Beach and at Hau’ula, Coconut Island, and the Oceanic Institute of Hawaii Pacific University.
-Populations of Gracilaria parvispora in Molokai are the result of experimental outplantings of spore-bearing gravel, introduced between 1983-1985 east of Kaunakakai.
+Populations of G. parvispora in Molokai are the result of experimental outplantings of spore-bearing gravel, introduced between 1983 and 1985 east of Kaunakakai.

-It is hypothesized that Gracilaria parvispora is native to Asia and was later introduced to Hawaii for cultivation, though there is no actual evidence.
+It is hypothesized that G. parvispora is native to Asia and was later introduced to Hawaii for cultivation, although there is no conclusive evidence of this.
 Gracilaria parvispora may have also been a narrow endemic to the islands until its range was expanded by aquaculture.
-Occurrences of Gracilaria bursa-pastoris from Korea and Japan may actually represent a misidentification of Gracilaria parvispora.
+Occurrences of Gracilaria bursa-pastoris from Korea and Japan may actually represent a misidentification of G. parvispora.

 Presence in Baja California Sur

 Gracilaria parvispora is an introduced species in Baja California Sur and has been found in San Ignacio Lagoon, San Buto, San Juan de la Costa, and La Concha Beach.
 The alga's current distribution in the eastern Pacific Ocean and its impacts on native biodiversity remain relatively unknown.